 Everyday Life at Ozette

-More than 50,000 objects were recovered from Ozette.
-Most of them come from the three plank houses excavated: houses 1, 2, and 5.
+More than 50,000 objects were recovered from beneath the mudslide at Ozette.
+Most of them come from the three excavated plank houses: Houses 1, 2, and 5.
 House 1 was the largest of the group and located on the front row, facing the ocean.
 Houses 2 and 5 were smaller and located in the back row.

 Social ranking is well documented at Ozette.
 People living in House 1, for example, had access to less available foods, such as salmon and halibut.
-They possessed a larger house (floor plan of 20.5 by 12 meters or 67 by 39 feet) that was located in the front of the village and had more decorated objects.
-Based on the distribution of sea mammal hunting equipment, members of this family were specialized in whale hunting, an activity usually restricted to high-status individuals.
+They possessed a larger house (floor plan of 20.5 by 12 meters or 67 by 39 feet) that was located in the front of the village; the house contained more decorated objects than others.
+Based on the distribution of sea mammal hunting equipment, members of this family specialized in whale hunting, an activity usually restricted to high-status individuals.
 House 1 had 11 spatially discrete hearth areas, ten of which were along the sides, and one in the center.
 From this spatial distribution, some researchers have inferred that the people in House 1 hosted communal feasts.
 See Coupland et al for a discussion.

 Houses 2 and 5 were smaller and less clean, an indication that there was less differentiation among living spaces (that is, processing and consuming food, sleeping, and other activities shared the same space in the house).
 These houses had fewer hearths (six and eight, respectively), and contained more common fish and shell species, and fewer decorated objects.